thecodingmachine/graphqlite/website/docs/descriptions.md

     /**
      * Works grounded in verifiable facts.
      */
-    case NonFiction = 'non-fiction'; // no attribute — description comes from the docblock }
+    case NonFiction = 'non-fiction'; // no #[EnumValue], so it is hidden from the schema }
 ```